jaredasch/Spruce/README.md

 | `wait(thread: string) -> void` | Performs a blocking wait on the thread identified by `thread` |
 | `print(val: any) -> void` | Prints `val`, exists for all primtitive types |

+### Concurrency

+One of our goals with Spruce was to provide access to low-level concurrency APIs while still maintaining a familiar, easy-to use structure.
+To that end, our concurrency primitives `fork` and `wait` extend a simple user-facing API with the following functionality:

+ - `fork` takes in a function with a void return type, forks a new thread and executes the function in a separate thread (using the Haskell async library).
+The return value of fork is a `string` providing a handle to the thread.
+ - `wait` takes in a string pointing to a thread handle and performs a blocking wait on the thread.

+Of course, concurrency primitives are of little practical purpose without shared state.
+We use the STM library in haskell to create shared, mutable variables that multiple threads can access.
+These are created using the `shared` keyword prefxing the variable name.

+Shared memory introduces problems of consistency and atomicity.
+Our language model anticipates this and provides `atomic {}` blocks which guarantee that shared state read and written to within are executed in a *transaction*, with inbuilt rollback and retry mechanisms.
+This enables Spruce programmers to enhance the safety of their code and be robust against race conditions and related pitfalls.

+Although acting as a boon for concurrent programs, our `atomic {}` block presents its own restrictions.
+Due to the Monad transformer stack used to implement it, we have restrictions in place on code that can be executed within the block:

+- Function calls are not supported within `atomic` blocks.
+This is because function calls could potentially cause IO operations, which we do not support in the presence of the STM monad.
+- You cannot have nested `atomic` blocks.
+It does not make sense to have layered transactions, anyways.

+Our hope with introducing native concurrency APIs within our language was to allow powerful, expressive function design to interface with thread-safe, shared state to create a language ready for a parallel programming environment.

 ## Module organization